RealZimboGuy/tigersync/README.md

 CDC, no access to data files. tigersync starts from zero, catches up to the source, and tails it forever.

+## WARNING

+* Pending transfers are NOT SUPPORTED with a non zero timeout, this will ERROR and the SYNC will stop

 ## What "byte-identical" means here

 Every destination account and transfer is identical to the source in **every